Share This Article

 Pro tip 1: Ensure to check the airline baggage allowance to know what you’re working with before you start packing for college.

-Pro tip 2: Use packing techniques that will allow maximising space.
+Pro tip 2: Use packing techniques that will allow for maximising space.
 I find that laying my clothes flat instead of folding them has always worked well for me.

-Pro tip 3: Although your child is going off to college in the fall, if they are going to a cold country, you will surely be thinking about packing for winter.
+Pro tip 3: Although your child is going off to college in the fall if they are going to a cold country, you will surely be thinking about packing for winter.
 Don’t make the mistake of packing a lot of bulky winter attire.
 They are heavy and will take up space.
 It’s better to pack light to medium wear.

 Staying warm in winter is all about layering and having a warm winter coat.
 Once those basics are covered, your child will be alright.
 It’s better to pack light to medium wear clothes to maximise space and take your child through the school year without the need to buy extra clothes.